I'm Gonna Be (500 Miles): Later success

 Originally recorded and released in 1988, the song's success was initially limited mostly to the United Kingdom and Australia.
-Later in 1993, it was included as one of the main themes of the 1993 American romantic comedy film Benny & Joon starring Johnny Depp and Mary Stuart Masterson; subsequently, due to the exposure it received through the film, "I'm Gonna Be (500 Miles)" reached the top three on the US Billboard Hot 100 chart during the summer of that year.
+Later in 1993, it was included as one of the main themes of the 1993 American romantic comedy film Benny & Joon starring Johnny Depp and Mary Stuart Masterson; subsequently, due to the exposure it received through the film, "I'm Gonna Be (500 Miles)" reached the top three on the US Billboard Hot 100 chart in the middle of that year.

 Track listings

 All tracks were written and composed by Charlie and Craig Reid, except where noted.